dbiir/RedT/README.md

     Rachael Harding, Dana Van Aken, Andrew Pavlo, and Michael Stonebraker.
 2017.
     An Evaluation of Distributed Concurrency Control.
 PVLDB 10, 5 (2017), 553–564.

+Each branch records a different protocol

+- RedT-replicacc: the newest RedT protocol.
+- tapir: the tapir protocol
+- 2PC-Paxos: the 2PC+Paxos protocol and Early-Prepare+Paxos protocol
+- MDCC: the MDCC protocol
+- RedT-TCP: RedT without RDMA.

 Dependencies
 ------------